WHAT MAKES OUTWARD BOUND DIFFERENT FROM SUMMER CAMPS AND OTHER ADVENTURE PROGRAMS?

 Our Youth Leadership Corps (YLC) is a leadership-development program for high-achieving youth who are blossoming leaders in their San Francisco Bay Area schools and communities.
 Applicants must be rising sophomores, juniors, or seniors aged 14-18.
 The YLC program is a year-long commitment beginning with a 14-day High Sierra Alpine Backpacking & Rock Climbing course the first summer and continuing through the following spring.
 If you are interested in applying for YLC please email: [email protected] and we will send you an application which is typically available between January and March.

-Some high schools and colleges provide academic credit for attending an Outward Bound California course.
-Please review this page on the main Outward Bound website.
-If you decide to pursue, please let your course advisor know, as an end of course evaluation is required.
+We do, this page on the main Outward Bound website has information about this process.
+If you decide to do this, please let your course advisor know, as an end of course evaluation is required.

 We recommend that you delay purchasing nonrefundable airline tickets until your application has been approved by our Student Services Department and the course is confirmed.
 Occasionally courses are cancelled due to permit changes, low enrollment or other issues.
 Once you have been medically approved and the course has reached its minimum requirement of participants, you will receive an email letting you know that you may make travel arrangements.
 Feel free to get in touch with your advisor before this to check on the status of the course.